 Voting November 8?
-Here’s What You Need to Know
+What You Need to Know about the 2016 Election

 All about the races in the election on Tuesday

 Voting November 8?
-Here’s What You Need to Know
+What You Need to Know about the 2016 Election

 All about the races in the election on Tuesday

-Our long national nightmare is almost over.
-Whatever the 2016 presidential election has been, it certainly hasn’t been fun.
+Whatever the 2016 presidential campaign has been, it certainly hasn’t been fun.
 Or particularly uplifting.
 But now our collective moment of reckoning is here, and it’s up to us to be the responsible adults in the room, get to the polls on Tuesday and vote!

 Even if you’re not particularly enthralled with any of the presidential candidates, there are a lot of other incredibly important elections on the ballot this fall that will go a long way towards determining what kind of city, state, and country we become over the next few years.
 That’s why we’ve created this handy, one-stop guide for everything you need to know for the 2016 general election.